HussamGoda/Final-Project/README.md

 ****Neural Network - Single Model****
 -

-the dataset was split into two datasets, training and testing.
+The dataset was split into two datasets, training and testing.
 Both datasets were standardized and transformed.
 Following a number of trials the following neural network structure was used.
 - An input layer (24 neurons),
 - First hidden layer with 80 neurons